DEliasVCruz/ZettlekastenNotes/xp8m.md

 to an offset from where the array pointer is

-When you declare an array as part of the local context (stack) it will retain the information of it's lenght and the type of data that it have, but when you pass it as [function](./nt45.md) argument, it will **degrade** into a pointer type and thus it will loose all the information that it had as an array
+When you declare an array as part of the local context (stack) it will retain the information of it's length and the type of data that it have, but when you pass it as [function](./nt45.md) argument, it will **degrade** into a pointer type and thus it will loose all the information that it had as an array